Manchester School of Art: People

 Calico printers Edmund Potter and James Thomson were involved in the school's foundation.
 The first head from 1838 was John Zephaniah Bell, who pursued a fine art curriculum until 1843.
 John Cassidy studied in 1883 and taught there for a year in 1887.
 Walter Crane was the Director of Design from 1893 to 1898.
 Adolphe Valette was a teacher there from 1906 to 1920.
-On 1 December 2020 Professor Martyn Evans was appointed as Director of Manchester School of Art.
+On 1 December 2020, Professor Martyn Evans was appointed as Director of Manchester School of Art.

 Its graduates include L.S.
-Lowry, Eugene Halliday, Liam Spencer, Ossie Clark, Martin Parr, Malcolm Garrett, Peter Saville, Thomas Heatherwick, Roger Hampson and Audrey Albert.
+Lowry, Eugene Halliday, Liam Spencer, Ossie Clark, Martin Parr, Malcolm Garrett, Peter Saville, Thomas Heatherwick, T. Mewburn Crook, Roger Hampson and Audrey Albert.
 Sylvia Pankhurst was a student at the school.
 Susan Dacre and Annie Swynnerton formed the Society of Women Painters and Swynnerton became the first woman to be elected to the Royal Academy since its inception in 1768.

 John Mayall enrolled at the School of Art in the 1950s.
 British bluegrass music pioneers Tom Travis and Tom (Smiley) Bowker enrolled at the School of Art in the 1950s.
 Other notable musicians to attend the school include Mick Hucknall, who studied Fine Art in the 1980s and formed Simply Red.